DPDK/dpdk/doc/guides/rel_notes/supported_os.rst

 Supported Operating Systems
 ===========================

-The following Linux* distributions were successfully used to generate or run the Intel® DPDK.
+The following Linux* distributions were successfully used to generate or run DPDK.

-*   FreeBSD* 9.2
+*   FreeBSD* 10

-*   Fedora release 18
+*   Fedora release 20

-*   Ubuntu* 12.04 LTS
+*   Ubuntu* 14.04 LTS

-*   Wind River* Linux* 5
+*   Wind River* Linux* 6

-*   Red Hat* Enterprise Linux 6.3
+*   Red Hat* Enterprise Linux 6.5

-*   SUSE Enterprise Linux* 11 SP2
+*   SUSE Enterprise Linux* 11 SP3

 These distributions may need additional packages that are not installed by default, or a specific kernel.
 Refer to the *DPDK Getting Started Guide* for details.